 “You’ll get cold,” he says, softly.

 “You’ll keep me warm,” I reply.
 “Touch me, Christian.”
-My voice was soft and needy, more than I expected.
-We hadn’t been intimate for a few days and I needed his touch now… desperately.
-He put his hands on my torso and slowly moved them up my sides and down my back.
-I shivered at his touch and closed my eyes.
+My voice is soft and needy, more than I expected.
+We haven’t been intimate for a few days and I need his touch now… desperately.
+He put his hands on my torso and slowly move them up my sides and down my back.
+I shiver at his touch and close my eyes.

 “Are you cold?” he asks.
-I shook my head.
+I shake my head.

 “No. No, I’m not cold.”
 I say, as I open the remaining buttons on his shirt.
 His breath hitches when I place my lips over his scars and began to kiss him tenderly, sensuously.
 Almost immediately his hand goes to my brand and he begins to lovingly stroke my scars.
 I feel so much emotion I almost can’t take it.

 “My God, Ana!”
-His head is back and his mouth is open, gasping for precious air.
+His head is back, and his mouth is open, gasping for precious air.
 His body is hungry.
 His sex is hungry.
 If I keep this up, he won’t last long.
 I can tell.
-I release his shaft from my mouth and he is panting.
+I release his shaft from my mouth, and he’s panting.
 I pull my dress up above my thighs and crawl up to him.
 Positioning myself over him, I slowly slide my sex over his shaft, relishing the feeling of him inside me.